prosvita/QIRIMTATARTILI/text/ernest_heminguey/__kilimancaro_qarları/_part/ernest_heminguey__kilimancaro_qarları_part_1.en.md

 "They've been there since the day the truck broke down," he said.

-"Today's the first time any have lit on the ground.
+%"I saw, today's the first time any have lit on the ground.

 I watched the way they sailed very carefully at first in case I ever wanted to use them in a story.